NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/foundationElevationClassifier.rst

 For classification, the path of a folder holding the images has to be supplied.
 The result will be a comma separated value file in that folder, listing the filenames, classification (1: elevated, 0: not elevated), and the confidence of the prediction.

-There is further optional code to improve the quality and speed of the classification.
-At the current moment, classification reaches an F1-score of 72% on a random test set, holding out 20% of the data.

 Use the module
 ---------------------------